katerinavr/SDL-Agents/README.md

 ## Examples

 - `notebooks`: Contain examples of using the agentic pipeline to operate the N9 robot will tasks of increased complexity.

+- `videos`: A video demonstrating the agentic workflow to operate the robotic equipment using a simple prompt.

+![Short demo]assets\sdl_agents.gif